Ageorge017/doorSwitch/README.md

 # PicoW Door Switch
 ## Pinout
 Reed switch leads are connected to PIN 19/GP14 and GND.
-LEDs annode on pin 15 and GND with via 220Ω resistor
+LEDs annode on pin 15 via 220Ω resistor and GND.

 ## Prerequisites
 MicroPico extension